AjayKMehta/setup-machine/NeovimNotes.md

 An adapter is what connects Neovim to an LLM.
 See [here](https://github.com/olimorris/codecompanion.nvim/tree/main/lua/codecompanion/adapters) for the list of supported adapters.
 API Keys can be provided via `*_API_KEY` environment variable or you can run commands from within your config by prefixing them with `cmd:` to retrieve the key.

+In the table below, actions in **bold** are courtesy of custom prompts.

  Action                             | Keymap
 ------------------------------------|-------------
  Open chat buffer              | `<leader>cc` OR `:CodeCompanionChat`